 Very often, coaxial cables and antennas also build up a static charge, which, if allowed to discharge by connecting to the FieldFox, may damage the instrument input circuitry.
-To avoid such damage, it is recommended to dissipate any static charges by temporarily attaching a short to the cable or antenna prior to attaching to the instrument.
+To avoid such damage, it is recommended to dissipate any static charges by temporarily attaching a short to the cable or antenna prior to attaching to the instrument

-FieldFox Markings

-The CSA mark is a registered trademark of CSA International.

-The field suggested in thermal sector of the or about study the field the or about the sector of and boots.

-The RCM Mark is a registered trademark of the Australian Communications and Media Authority.

-This symbol combines the following three markings:

-CE indicates product compliance with all relevant European legal Directives (if accompanied by a year, it signifies when the design was proven).
+FieldFox Markings ® o The CSA mark is a registered trademark of CSA International.
+F "manade companions to the companion of The RCM Mark is a registered trademark of the Australian Communications and Media Authority.
+ICES/NMB-001 ISM GRP 1-B This symbol combines the following three markings: CE indicates product compliance with all relevant European legal Directives (if accompanied by a year, it signifies when the design was proven).
 ICES indicates product compliance with the Canadian Interference-Causing Equipment Standard (ICES-001).
 ISM indicates this is an Industrial Scientific and Medical Group 1 Class B product (CISPR 11, Clause 4)

-The standby symbol is used to mark a position of the instrument power line switch.
+The Stand By symbol is used to mark a position of the instrument power line switch.